Harvinlong/AutosRUs-MechaCar/README.md

 # AutosRUs' MechaCar
 ## The purpose of this project:
 The purpose of this project is to analyze production data for AutosRUs' MechaCar prototypes and provide insights that can help the manufacturing team.
-It involves performing multiple linear regression analysis to predict the mpg of MechaCar prototypes, collecting summary statistics on the suspension coils' PSI from manufacturing lots, running t-tests to determine if the lots are statistically different from the mean population, and designing a statistical study to compare the MechaCar's vehicle performance against vehicles from other manufacturers.
+It involves performing multiple linear regression analyses to predict the mpg of MechaCar prototypes, collecting summary statistics on the suspension coils' PSI from manufacturing lots, running t-tests to determine if the lots are statistically different from the mean population, and designing a statistical study to compare the MechaCar's vehicle performance against vehicles from other manufacturers.

 ![data-16-manufacturing-lot](https://user-images.githubusercontent.com/111480084/225206941-e3d82267-653c-4487-b4c2-8679612e4406.png)